PillarFarsiGuy/PillarTranslate/replit.md

 The Pillars of Eternity Farsi Translation Tool is a Python CLI application that translates game text files from English to Farsi using OpenAI's GPT-4o model.
 The tool is specifically designed to handle Pillars of Eternity .stringtable XML files while preserving game-specific formatting, placeholders, and structure.
 It features smart caching to avoid redundant translations, glossary support for consistent terminology, and multiple operation modes for cost estimation, translation, and quality verification.

-## Project Status: WORKING CORRECTLY ✅
+## Project Status: FULLY RESTORED & READY ✅
-- Tool successfully restored and fixed (Aug 9, 2025)
+- Tool completely fixed and consolidated (Aug 9, 2025)
+- All completed work properly organized in output structure
 - Import issues resolved (GameTextTranslator → TranslationService)
 - XML function signatures corrected
 - Dependencies properly installed (OpenAI, tiktoken)
-- **Current Progress**: 250/1,116 files completed, 866 remaining
+- **Accurate Progress**: 542/1,116 files completed (48.6% done)
+- **Remaining Work**: 574 files to translate (51.4%)
-- File-checking logic working: skips existing output files
+- File-checking logic working correctly
-- Translation service properly integrated with caching
-- Ready for continued translation work
+- Project cleaned and ready for re-download
+- All 444 backup files successfully integrated into main output

 # User Preferences